grinner/Polonator/README.markdown

 ## Installation

-For now all I have is the source, this will change as updates proceed The dependencies are:
+For now all you can grab is the source.
+This will change as updates proceed.
+Eventually, a full installer should be available.
+The dependencies are:

 1. [SWIG](http://www.swig.org/), [license](http://www.swig.org/legal.html) whatever license you like for redistribution